segmentio/analytics-react/README.md

 ```

 ### Lifecycle Method
-[Lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle) are also great use cases for tracking particular events.
+[Lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle) are also great for tracking particular events.
 For example, if you want to track components that are conditionally rendered from a parent component and that are outside the scope of a `page` call, then you can use `componentDidMount` to trigger a `track` event:

 ```javascript
 export default class VideoPlayer extends Component {